digitalbricklayer/techteapotcom/content/posts/great-print-tech-magazines-still-standing.md

 aliases: [/great-print-tech-magazines-still-standing/]
 ---

 Tech magazines are becoming a rare breed.
 Even more rare for them to be in print.
 I'm sure you read a good number, but I thought it would be good to share my list.
-Hopefully, you'll share your list. ;)
+Hopefully, you'll share your list. :wink:
 <ul>
 	<li><a href="http://www.datacentremanagement.com/">Data Centre Management</a></li>
 	<li><a href="http://www.networkcomputing.co.uk/">Network Computing</a></li>